-The earliest appearance of this saying that I could find the year 1820.
-It is written in Blackwood’s Magazine, and the phrase is being used as a boxing term:
+Anyways, the earliest appearance of this saying that I could find is from the year 1820.
+It’s used in Blackwood’s Magazine from this year as a boxing term:

 “At the close of one round, when Bill had got his adversary on the ropes, he went over him in a summerset, in a way that we do not not remember to have seen practised either before or since.“

-Here is one example of this expression being used in a sentence.
+Here is an example of this expression in a sentence.